 - City growth

 - Changing demographic

-- Tourism & event growth
+- · Tourism and event growth

-- · Climate change and carbon neutrality
+- Climate change and carbon neutrality

 - Emerging technology

-- Legislation & regulation
+- Legislation and regulation

-Demand for new services will be managed through a combination of managing existing assets, upgrading existing assets, providing new assets and demand management.
+Demand for new services will be managed through a combination of managing existing assets, upgrading of existing assets, providing new assets to meet demand and demand management.
 Demand management practices can include non-asset solutions, such as educating the community around alternative options, which facilitates service provision without the need to invest in new or upgraded infrastructure.